RE (Religious Education)

 Leader: Rachel Farage

-At Frimley we are focused on developing the whole child and through our curriculum and school values (respect, responsibility, perseverance, honesty, collaboration and love) we encourage children to be worldly citizens.
+At Frimley we are focused on developing the whole child and through our curriculum and school values (love, honesty and forgiveness) we encourage children to be worldly citizens.
 Our RE curriculum supports this.

 Through Religious Education, we aim to provide the children with an opportunity to explore issues which are happening in the wider world.
 We are a Church of England school with Christian values and an open minded approach to Religious Education.
 The world is a much smaller place today and we are preparing our children to go into the world and form relationships with people from a huge variety of backgrounds.
 We encourage children to question and explore philosophical issues.
 We want our children to be able to make reasoned, informed and creative responses to religious and moral issues.